Azure/azure-sdk/releases/2020-01/java.md

 Detailed changelogs are linked from the [Quick Links](#quick-links) below.
 Here are some of the highlights:

 ### App Configuration
 - SettingSelector takes a filter instead of taking a list of strings.
-For more details. please see the [App Configuration] (https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/appconfiguration/azure-data-appconfiguration/CHANGELOG.md#101-2020-01-07)
+For more details. please see the [App Configuration](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/appconfiguration/azure-data-appconfiguration/CHANGELOG.md#101-2020-01-07).

 ### Event Hubs
 - The Event Hub connection is reestablished when a transient failure is encountered.